For thirty years, now, Republicans have been

 fact, Reagan and Bush II added more to the deficit than all previous Presidents

 combined, and again, not a peep was heard.
-In recent times, only Clinton
+In recent times, only Clinton reduced it.
+If deficits were really an issue, we should

 have heard protests well before Obama took office.